Book With ConfidenceOur Safe Travel Policy

 Departure Airport – Dubrovnik Airport (DBV)

-We plan for the gulet to leave the Marina Baotić near Trogir, (approx. 20 minutes from Split Airport) at around 17:00.
-Embarkation is from 16:00 onwards.
-You are more than welcome to arrive earlier to drop off your bags, but please be aware that the crew will be busy cleaning and tidying making everything ready for your group so you may not be able to settle in to your cabin.
+Embarkation and departure is planned for approx.17:00.
+You are more than welcome to arrive earlier to drop off your bags, but please be aware that the crew will be busy cleaning and tidying making everything ready for your group so you will not be able to settle into your cabin.

 If you arrive at the gulet after 17:00, we will do our best to enable you to join the tour at a later time and place.

-Please Note: Departure time can be subject to change depending on weather, harbour or other conditions.
+Please Note: Departure time is subject to change depending on weather, harbour, or other conditions.

-Disembarkation in Slano Bay, near Dubrovnik (approx. 40 minutes from Dubrovnik Airport) is around 09:00.
-We will arrange local transfers from Split airport and to Dubrovnik airport on the first and last day of the tour.
+Disembarkation is around 09:00.
+We will arrange local transfers on the first and last day of the tour.

-Booking Flights If you are staying in or connecting via Zagreb then the easiest way to get to and from the gulet is to fly.
+Booking Flights: If you are staying in or connecting via Zagreb then the easiest way to get to and from the gulet is to fly.
 The main domestic airline in Croatia, Croatia Airlines, has a wide selection of flights .

 Please note: Flights are subject to change.
 Please contact the airline for exact details.